By Jason Sparapani, TechTarget

 Miller hasn't stopped students from using the free consumer file services, and it won't.
 But if the vendors, known for their aggressive marketing, get huge numbers of people to sign up for the services, he could make it harder by "de-prioritizing" certain kinds of Internet traffic.

-"If I see Dropbox traffic sitting on my network and I heavily want to encourage Syncplicity traffic, I can actually throw that Dropbox traffic into a priority band where [users are] only going to get 56k bandwidth using Dropbox," Miller said, referring to the speed commonly associated with dial-up Internet access of the 1990s.
+"If I see Dropbox traffic sitting on my network and I heavily want to encourage Syncplicity by Axway traffic, I can actually throw that Dropbox traffic into a priority band where [users are] only going to get 56k bandwidth using Dropbox," Miller said, referring to the speed commonly associated with dial-up Internet access of the 1990s.
 "Now, I'm not saying we're going do that, but I know that capability is there."